nest/ode-toolbox/doc/index.rst

 Input
 -----

-The JSON input dictionary that is passed to ode-toolbox contains :ref:`dynamics <Dynamics>`, :ref:`numerical parameters <Parameters>`, and :ref:`global options <Global options>`.
+The JSON input dictionary that is passed to ODE-toolbox contains :ref:`dynamics <Dynamics>`, :ref:`numerical parameters <Parameters>`, and :ref:`global options <Global options>`.
 Documentation may optionally be provided as a string.

 All expressions are parsed as SymPy expressions, and subsequently simplified through :python:`sympy.simplify()`.
 There are several predefined symbols, such as :python:`e` and :python:`E` for Euler's number, trigonometric functions, etc. :python:`t` is assumed to represent time.
 The list of predefined symbols is defined in `shapes.py <odetoolbox/shapes.py>`_, as the static member :python:`Shape._sympy_globals`.
 Variable names should be chosen such that they do not conflict with the predefined symbols.